 Dr Emily McIntosh, Director of Student Life, Student Experience Team, University of Bolton

-This programme is designed for those who identify as women in senior academic and professional services roles such as professors, heads of department, deputy directors and directors, who are not yet at executive level but may aspire to be executive team members or be working closely already with their senior executive team.
+This programme is designed for women in senior academic and professional services roles such as professors, heads of department, deputy directors and directors, who are not yet at executive level but may aspire to be executive team members or be working closely already with their senior executive team.

 How is the programme delivered

-Taking place over the course of 4 months, the Senior Women’s Leadership Development Programme consists of two, two-day face-to-face modules and an action learning set focusing on:
+Taking place over the course of 4 months, the Senior Women’s Leadership Development Programme consists of two, two-day face-to-face modules and an action learning set.

 The first two-day module focusses on building the strong foundations for the group to work together.
 We explore and enhance knowledge on a number of key institutional pillars including, organisational and decision making frameworks, funding and finance inputs, governance processes and structures and develop practical strategies for working within and outside of these.

 Participants have an opportunity to reflect on their learning and put it into practice as they step into the board room through a process of ‘real play’.
 During the module they also have an opportunity to review their departmental budgets and finance and enhance their financial fluency.